 The project was shelved but not abandoned.
 New technologies had to be developed to enable the concept to become an actuality.

-On 11 August 2011 the Boeing board approved the 737 Max development project.
-The new family of Boeing 737s would adopt the same variant numbering system as the 787, namely Boeing 737 Max 7, Boeing 737 Max 8, Boeing 737 Max 9 and Boeing 737 Max10.
-Details of each as known so far are shown below.
-The main driver of course was competition to come up with a newer more economic version of the iconic 737 city jet.
-Airbus Industrie were well on the way to producing their new A320, the A320 NEO (New Engine Option) which would deliver a more economical version of the popular Airbus that is a direct competitor to the 737.
-After much research and analysis it was determined that applying updates, improvements and modifications to the current Boeing 737 model was by far the best option, cost wise and also speed to market wise.
+On 11 August 2011, the Boeing board approved the 737 Max development project.
+The new family of Boeing 737s would adopt the same variant numbering system as the 787, namely Boeing 737 Max 7, Boeing 737 Max 8, Boeing 737 Max 9 and Boeing 737 Max 10.
+The main driver, of course, was the need to come up with a newer more economical version of the iconic 737 city jet and remain competitive.
+Airbus Industrie was well on the way to producing their new A320, the A320 NEO (New Engine Option) which would deliver a more economical version of the popular Airbus that is a direct competitor to the 737.
+After much research and analysis, it was determined that applying updates, improvements and modifications to the current Boeing 737 model was by far the best option cost-wise and also speed to market-wise.

 |Leap-1B engines with a larger fan diameter of 1.76 Metres (69.4 in).|

 |An increase of 8 inches in length to the nose wheel strut to accommodate the larger diameter engines.
 This ensures a 43CM (17 IN) clearance between the bottom of the engine casing and the runway surface.

 |A redesigned and lengthened engine pylon to further accommodate the larger engines.
 The new Leap 1B engines are positioned further forward and slightly higher than their predecessors to accommodate their larger diameter.

 |30 AUG 2011||Launch of the Boeing 737 MAX Project.|

 |23 JUL 2013||Firm configuration of the 737 MAX8 confirmed by Boeing.|